How do I check my coding notice?

 If you have not been paying enough tax through your original tax code, HMRC may have to reduce your tax code part way through the year.
-HMRC will tell your employer the new code number and send you a new PAYE coding notice.
+HMRC will tell your employer (or pension provider) the new code number and send you a new PAYE coding notice.
 If you are not sure what is happening, contact HMRC to ask them to explain.

-For the weeks or months when your code number was too high you will have received too much tax free pay and at the end of the tax year you will owe some tax.
+For the weeks or months when your code number was too high you will have received too much tax free pay (or pension) and at the end of the tax year you will owe some tax.
 Your new PAYE coding notice should give you an estimate of the amount underpaid.
 It will probably be paid back by reducing your tax code for the following tax year.